Espiritismo: Santerismo

 In Santerismo, the leader is known as the Godfather (padrino) or Godmother (madrina) as seen in the Santería religious practices.
 The leader prays at the altar before taking his or her place beside the medium at the table.
 The leader is present when the possession takes place while religious music or Afro-Cuban chants are played to praise the orishas.
 Before to the ceremony, there is a religious cleansing of the area to remove any evil spirits.
 A prayer is said to Elegua to protect the entranceways from any unwelcome or evil spirits.
 Shortly after, prayers are recited to attract good spirits for the ritual.
 The ritual may end with an exorcism which can be acquired in a number of ways.
 One way to achieve purification is through a sahumerio.
 A sahumerio requires the burning of charcoal, garlic, incense and herbs to extract evil spirits from the place as well as a washing with holy water.

+Venezuelan Spiritism

+Espiritismo originated in the 14th century from Rural tribes of the Carib People of Yaracuy, in Central Venezuela.
+This religion has spread across Venezuela and even to Colombia, Brazil, Cuba, Dominican Republic, and Puerto Rico.
+It revolves around an indigenous goddess originally called Yara, but when the Spanish came, she became Santa Maria de La Onza (Saint Mary of the Jaguar) She is said to reside in the Cerro María Lionza Natural Monument, also known as Mount Sorte, near Chivacoa, Yaracuy.
+The religion involves possessions, drumming, healing ceremonies, and others.
+Priest/Priestesses called "bancos" smoke tobacco and do libations of alcohol to channel spirits within a medium called a "materia" to the sounds of drums and chants, one being the "fuerza" chant which they repeatedly shout "fuerza!" meaning "force" or "power", and do rituals such as velaciones where they draw symbols called oraculos on the ground and lay down to enter a trance without actually receiving spirits, and also do sesiones or trabajos where they channel spirits from one of the "cortes" (meaning courts, referring to the family of spirits such as African, Viking, Criminal, Black, Indian, Indigenous, Chinese, Cuban) through consumption of drugs or alcohol and with the smoking of tobacco to the sound of loud drumming.